 You are only as good as your last collection

 What does a commercially strong fashion collection mean?

 A commercially strong fashion collection is essential regardless of whether you are selling direct to consumers, in person, in your own retail store, on your website, online platform like Etsy, or to wholesalers who are reselling in their stores.

 So let’s jump in and see what creating a commercially strong fashion collection that actually sells, looks like.

 A strong fashion collection must have the following:

 1) Signature Style

-One of the main elements a good collection must have is a signature style that though it may evolve over time, it should be from the start consistently present and recognizable.
+One of the main elements a good collection must-have is a signature style that though it may evolve over time, should be from the start consistently present and recognizable.

 Pro tip: Finding, defining and fine-tuning your signature design style is imperative.
 It will allow you to interpret common and often coincidently shared influences in your own unique way.
 It would make you stand out in today’s over-saturated and competitive market and help you strengthen the value of your brand.